CopernicaMarketingSoftware/Documentation/Mailerq/4.0/mgmt-domains.md

 -->

 Not every domain likes to receive email at high rates.
-To throttle the number of emails sent to a specific domain, refer to the [Email throttling](mgmt-throttling) view.
+To throttle the number of emails sent to a specific domain, refer to the [Email Throttling](mgmt-throttling) view.